decentraland/adr/docs/ADR-49-signed-fetch-v2.md

 > Required if: the request includes some body content it *MUST* be prensent, otherwise it *MUST* be omitted

-For almost all cases this is the result hasing the content of the body, but for [`multipart/form-data` request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type#content-type_in_html_forms) a different approach is needed in order to be used on web applications
+For almost every cases this is the result of hashing the content of the body, but for [`multipart/form-data` request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type#content-type_in_html_forms) a different approach is needed in order to be used on web applications

 When `ContentType != 'multipart/form-data'`